Fractal dimension versus process complexity: Complexity Measures

-The current paper presents a relation between two rather different complexity measures.
-On the one hand we have the geometrical framework.
-Within that framework we measure the complexity of spatial objects by their fractal dimension.
-On the other hand we have the framework of computational complexity.
-Here, the complexity of algorithms is measured by the amount of time and memory they take to be executed.
+Complexity measures are designed to capture complex behavior and quantify \emph{how} complex, according to that measure, that particular behavior is.
+It can be expected that different complexity measures from possibly entirely different fields are related to each other in a non-trivial fashion.
+This paper explores the relation between two rather different but widely studied concepts and measures of complexity.
+On the one hand, there is a geometrical framework in which the complexity of spatio-temporal objects is measured by their fractal dimension.
+On the other hand, there is the standard framework of computational (resources) complexity where the complexity of algorithms is measured by the amount of time and memory they take to be executed.

 The relation we have between both frameworks is as follows.
 We start in the framework of computations and algorithms and for simplicity assume that they can be modeled as using discrete time steps.
 Now, suppose we have some computer $\tau$ that performs a certain task $\tau(x)$ on input $x$.
-We can assign a spatial object to the computation corresponding to $\tau(x)$ as follows.
+We can assign a spatio-temporal object to the computation corresponding to $\tau(x)$ as follows.

 We look at the spatial representation $\sigma_0$ of the memory when $\tau$ starts on input $x$.
 Next we look at $\sigma_1$: the spatial representation of the memory after one step in the computation and so forth for $\sigma_2, \sigma_3, \ldots$.
-Then we `glue' these spatial objects together into one big object $\Sigma(\tau, x)$ in a simple way by just putting the one next to the other: $\langle \sigma_0, \sigma_1, \sigma_2 \ldots \rangle$.
+Then we `glue' these spatial objects together into one object $\Sigma(\tau, x)$ by putting each output in time next to the other: $\langle \sigma_0, \sigma_1, \sigma_2 \ldots \rangle$.
 Each $\sigma_i$ can be seen as a slice of $\Sigma(\tau, x)$ of the memory at one particular time $i$ in the computation.
 This is why we call $\Sigma(\tau, x)$ the space-time diagram of $\tau(x)$.
-It is of these spatial objects and in particular the limit for $x$ going to infinity that we can sometimes compute or estimate the fractal dimension $d(\tau)$.
+It is of these spatio-temporal objects and in particular the limit for $x$ going to infinity that we can sometimes compute or estimate the fractal dimension $d(\tau)$.

 One can set this up in such a way that $d(\tau)$ becomes a well defined quantity.
 Thus, we have a translation from the computational framework to the geometrical framework.
 Next, one can then investigate the relation between these two frameworks, and in particular, if complex algorithms (in terms of time and space complexity) get translated to complex (in the sense of fractal dimension) space-time diagrams.